Looking for answers to the aforementioned questions? Well then, let’s start from the very beginning.

 invert (a + b)

-In a nutshell: var expected = add(1,2);
+In essence: var expected = add(1,2);

-if (expectation === 3, “one plus two equals three”) then
+if (expectation === 3, “one plus two equals three”), then

-Here’s some example syntax:
+Here’s an example syntax:

-punchcode = necessitate(“punycode”);
+punchcode = require(“punycode”);

-In Node JS, what does “EventEmitter” mean?In Node.js, all objects which are capable of emitting events are grouped under the class EventEmitter.
-The ‘eventEmitter.on()’ method is utilised to attach the specified events to the object.
-As a result, whenever the object emits any event, the attached functions are called synchronously.
+What does “EventEmitter” mean in Node JS?In Node.js, all objects that are capable of emitting events belong to the class EventEmitter.
+The ‘eventEmitter.on()’ method is used to attach the specific events to the object.
+As a result, every time the object emits an event, the attached functions are synchronously called.

-Here’s an illustration:
+Here’s an example:

-event emitter const = require(“events”);
+EventEmitter const = require(“events”);

-It’s clear that class MyEmitter extends EventEmitter
+Class MyEmitter extends EventEmitter

 myEmitter = new MyEmitter(); const